TLazarevic/saas-analytics-solution/README.md

 # saas-analytics-solution

-### Analytics solution for a demo Kanban board SaaS app.
+### Analytics solution for a demo Kanban board SaaS app - Mint

 It consists of open source tools orchestrated together to form a solution for tracking usage analytics for product improvement and a typical set of KPIs for tracking success and growth of SaaS companies.